-What's striking is that even while the publishers are still dipping their toes in having a little meta-fun with one another's characters, what was once a storied, high-profile, sometimes good-natured, sometimes not rivalry is for all intents and purposes dead… kaput … an anachronistic remnant of a now bygone comic book era.
+Sure, there was a brief and very limited reprieve in February of this past year due to an extraordinary circumstance, but what was once a storied, high-profile, sometimes-good-natured/sometimes-not rivalry is for all intents and purposes kaput … history ... an anachronistic remnant of a now bygone comic book era.

 You know the terms - the 'Distinguished Competition' (Marvel's coded term for DC) … 'Crosstown Rivals' (when they were actually across town from one another in New York City) … and the 'Big Two' (denoting their dominant market position among publishers that serve dedicated comic book stores called the Direct Market).

 For decades Marvel and DC were the Coke and Pepsi … the McDonald's and Burger King … the Yankees and Red Sox of superhero publishers.
-And like those other three traditional rival pairings, one party more or less dominated the other for most of the history between them, and in this case, Marvel.
+And like those other three traditional rivalries, one party more or less dominated the other for most of the history between them - in this case, Marvel.

-While there have been a few years in which DC has eclipsed Marvel sales or kept the horserace close, Marvel has been the market leader consistently, at least in sales to comic book shops.
+While there have been a few years in which DC sales have eclipsed Marvel sales or kept the horserace close, Marvel has been the market leader consistently, at least in sales to comic book shops.

-And despite having a headstart with iconic successes like the George Reeve Superman and Adam West TV shows, the Super Friends Saturday morning cartoon, and Christopher Reeves Superman and Michael Keaton Batman film franchises, Marvel has also come to dominate DC in terms of media adaptations of its properties in the 21st century.
-But that too is a subject for another day.
+And despite having a head start with iconic successes like the George Reeve Superman and Adam West TV shows, the Super Friends Saturday morning cartoon, and Christopher Reeves Superman and Michael Keaton Batman film franchises, Marvel has also come to dominate DC in terms of media adaptations of its properties in the 21st century.
+But that's a subject for another day.

 The point is even if by sales the rivalry has been lopsided, DC is still the publisher of the iconic Wonder Woman, Batman, Superman, and Justice League, and what that rivalry with Spider-Man, the Hulk, the X-Men, and the Avengers means to fans helped create something memorable … something fun … something special.

-And it wasn't just comic book shop (and then message board and social media) talk about who had the better heroes or villains.
-The publishers themselves engaged in the rivalry … egged it on … which of course set things up for huge sales successes like 1996's DC versus and Amalgam and 2003-2004's JLA/Avengers when they could find their way to working with one another.
+And it wasn't just comic book shop (and then message board and then social media) talk about who had the better or stronger heroes or villains.
+The publishers themselves engaged in the rivalry … egged it on … which of course set things up for huge sales successes like 1996's DC versus Marvel and its companion Amalgam and 2003-2004's JLA/Avengers by Kurt Busiek and George Pérez when they could find their way to working with one another.

-It was appointment comic book reading even for jaded fans, and in the case of Marvel vs DC and Amalgam, it came at a tenuous and much-needed time for the medium.
+It was appointment comic book reading even for jaded fans, and in the case of Marvel versus DC (yes, the publishers traded turns whose name went first) and Amalgam, it came at a tenuous and much-needed time for the medium.

 DC and Marvel even got so good at working together they even seriously contemplated swapping two characters for one another before the legal implications became too much to overcome.